lojikil/kubectlfish/OWASPGlobalDC.md

   - Unsigned to Signed
   - Wrong Width: `$GO_ARCH`-specific width to 16/32/64 bits
   - Both: many flows of `strconv.Atoi` => `int16`
 - devs may not have background on machine-width ints
+- TOB-K8S-015 & Appendix B

 ---